Nasukh (book)

-Nasukh is a story by Mohammad Rasouli, an Iranian writer.
-Nasukh is influenced by a kind of historical philosophy and is written with a mysterious look at the myths of Iran, and at the same time, it deals with the issues of the time and the present day.
-The short film Nasukh is taken from this book.
+Nasukh (ناسوخ) is a story by Mohammad Rasouli, an Iranian writer.
+Nasukh is influenced by historical philosophy and is written with a mysterious look at the myths of Iran.
+At the same time, it deals with the issues of the time and the present day.

-Influence in cinema

-Iranian cinematographer Asghar Abbasi has made Nasukh the basis of his cinematic works.

-Award
+Cinematic adaption

-Nasukh's short film was nominated in the "Book and Cinema" category at the 40th Tehran International Short Film Festival.
+Iranian cinematographer Asghar Abbasi based the short film Nasukh on the story.
+The film was nominated in the "Book and Cinema" category at the 40th Tehran International Short Film Festival.